 3. Porto Bianco & Porto Rosso

-These two are the closest bays to the Monopoli center.
+These two are the closest bays to the Monopoli centre.
 If you don’t have so much time you can swim in one of these two public beaches.
-I must say that they are bit over crowded but still the sea is nice.
+I must say that they are a bit overcrowded but still, the sea is nice.